 - It promotes a cause (gender equality).

 - It incorporates a relevant hashtag in the middle of the tweet.

 - It links to a page where viewers can take action.

+Make Sure You Have Clear Message-Match Between Your Posts And Destination PagesIf your post is linking to an external page, then your post messaging needs to match your landing page messaging.
 In short, your social media content needs to follow through on the promises your posts make.
 Here are a few tips to keep in mind:

 - Double-check that links are accurate.